 2. Taping the Sensors Together

-Position the sensors so that the eyes are looking at each other and tape them securely with electrical tape.
+Position the sensors so the eyes look at each other and tape them securely with electrical tape.

 3. Rewiring the Sensors

-You will have to rewire the sensors’ cut wires directly to the garage door opener.
-To do this, you’ll need a ladder to see the door opener wires.
+You must rewire the sensors’ cut wires directly to the garage door opener.
+You’ll need a ladder to see the door opener wires to do this.

-The garage door opener should have four separate holes to allow for wire connections.
+The garage door opener should have four separate holes for wire connections.
 These holes will be recognizable by the colored blocks that host them.
-From left to right, the blocks will be red, white, white, and black or gray.
+The blocks will be red, white, white, and black or gray from left to right.

 Ignore the two farthest left blocks, the red and first white.